YoNG-Zaii/Linear-Guide/README.md

    1. Writing a good commit message.
 3. [The What and How of GitHub-Linear Workflows](https://yong-zaii.github.io/Linear-Guide/docs/GitHub-Linear).
    1. Linking GitHub commit to a Linear issue.
-   2. Linking GitHub pull request to a Linear issue
+   2. Linking GitHub pull request to a Linear issue.
+   3. Linking multiple PRs to a Linear issue.
+   4. Linking a PR to multiple Linear issues.
-   3. Reviewing a pull request.
+   5. Reviewing a pull request.

 ## More to be updated...